 It’s the talk that no one wants to have — the one about sexually transmitted diseases (STDs).
 Although it isn’t easy, STDs should be the topic of your next conversation.
 There are many myths surrounding STDs, such as you have to sleep with lots of people to get an STD.
 This is simply not true.
-You can get an STD simply by having contact with an infected partner’s skin.
 These myths can cause you to not get tested.
 However, learning about your partner’s sexual history and getting tested are ways to keep your body healthy.

 #1 Educate Yourself

 First, read up on STD’s to make sure you have the facts.
 Learning about STD’s will help you avoid common myths and misconceptions that could derail your conversation.
 Make sure you view information from reliable websites like the Centers for Disease Control and Prevention (CDC).

 Pick the right place to have the talk.
 Don’t bring up the conversation in the middle of dinner at your favorite restaurant.
 Choose a quiet, calm setting where there will not be any interruptions.

 The earlier that you have the talk in your relationship, the better.
 Don’t wait until you are in bed about to have sex to bring up the topic.
 Likewise, this is not something that you want to wait until after the condom breaks to discuss — by then it’s way too late.
 So, have the conversation early.
 That way, you and your partner will have time to process the information.
 Then, make an appointment together for STD testing.

 Honesty should be something that you strive for in any relationship.
 It is the building block for a healthy partnership.
 So, be honest about how many partners you have been with and your sexual health.
 Don’t hide things from your partner.
 It will only cause problems later.
 If you have had an STD in the past, tell your partner.
 Being honest about your own history can help your partner feel comfortable sharing things with you, as well.

 #5 Get Tested Together